battre/autocomplete-attribute-explainer/README.md

 #### Advantages

-* By making introducing `house-number-and-unit` as a first class citizen for countries in which it is common to combine the house number and unit into a single field, the internal data structure reflects reality.
-This makes it probably much easier to maintain a consistent state if browsers try to observe submitted address forms and use the data to update stored addresses.
+* By introducing `house-number-and-unit` as a first class citizen for countries in which it is common to combine the house number and unit into a single field, the internal data structure reflects reality.
+This makes it probably much easier to maintain a consistent state if browsers try to observe submitted address forms and use the data to update their stored addresses.

 #### Disadvantages